nick-5-3/nick-5-3.github.io/_pages/experience.md

 </figure>

 - Led the structural team to design and construct C-class rocket models
-- Modeled and constructed FE stress analyses on multiple versions using Autodesk Fusion 360 and Solidworks
+- Modeled and constructed FE stress analyses on multiple versions using Fusion 360 and SolidWorks
 - Created technical drawings of parts in accordance with ASME Y14.5 GD&T standards
 - Improved rocket efficiency by reducing the weight of 3D printed parts by 40%
 - Set up a simulation of the design using Simulink and thrust data provided by